Don't throw away your day-old croissants! Let me show you how to turn them into French bakery almond croissants - the ultimate baking glow-up.

 - 12 Day-old Croissants

-- Powdered Sugar (for dusting)
+- Powdered Sugar (Icing sugar) for dusting

 - 6 tablespoon Amaretto (optional*)

-- 6 tablespoon White Sugar
+- 6 tablespoon Granulated Sugar (Caster Sugar)

 - 3 tablespoon Water